If you do not see your question listed here please contact the PhD Program Office at firstname.lastname@example.org.

 It is expected that students who enter the Smith School PhD Program will assume a faculty position at an academic/research institution upon completing the program.

 How many applications do you receive each year?
 How many students do you admit?

 The number of completed applications is generally between 600 and 800.
 Admission results are usually between 18-24 students.
 The number of students admitted to each specific area of specialization varies from year to year depending on funding, faculty-student ratio, and quality of applicant pool.

 What are the application deadlines?

-The deadline for domestic students is December 15.
-The deadline for international students, regardless of visa type, in is also December 15.
+The deadline for domestic students is January 3rd.
+The deadline for international students, regardless of visa type, is also January 3rd.